 - Sure, so, the word DES in school comes to me sometimes with lots of anger from staff and sometimes lots of happiness, but a DES is a Disability Employment Service.
 So, around school land, we hear people talking about DESs or D-E-S. So, what is a DES?
-So, a Disability Employment Service is a employment service geared towards supporting people with disabilities.
+So, a Disability Employment Service is an employment service geared towards supporting people with disabilities.
 In the world outside of school, they're available for people between the ages of 14 to 65 that have a disability.
 In school land, they are available for students with a verified disability that are in Year 11 or in their final year of schooling.
 Now, the only way a student can access a DES in Year 11 is if they're accessing a school-based traineeship or apprenticeship, and then they can access them in Year 12, if they would like some support in finding part-time employment.
 So, in regards to how the schools access a DES, well, using a DES is user choice, not school choice.
 So, we need to provide opportunities for parents and students to be educated on what a DES is and when they can access them.
 So, what the Disability Employment Service does, is it in theory, it's to work with the young person to find out what their goals are, what they're interested in, what type of employment they would like, and then source employment and support them on their employment journey.
 And that might mean engaging with interview skills, writing resume, supporting work experience, and going to work.
 To access a Disability Employment Service in the school world, you need to be able to be employed for a minimum of eight-hours a week.
 So, that means the student needs to be able to work independently.
 So, someone is not going to go with them every day that they turn up to work and work by themselves.

 - Okay and what about a SLES?